gurubamal/success_taste/README.md

 NOTE: In each section, It can take upto 30-60 minutes of time to run it completely (based on your internet speed).

+You can get in touch with me at : gurubamal@gmail.com

 ############# SEC - A - CEPH (v15) MULTINODE VMS Install#########################

 NOTE: If you are here for k8s setup then use ###### SEC - B ####  mentioned next